nebari-dev/nebari-docs/docs/docs/tutorials/using_dask.md

 # Working with big data using Dask

-Working with large datasets can pose a few challenges, running into frequent memory issues is a common issue.
+Working with large datasets can pose a few challenges - perhaps the most common is memory limitations on the user's machine.

-[Dask](https://docs.dask.org/en/stable/) is a free and open-source library for parallel computing in Python, enabling data scientist and others to use their favorite PyData tools at scale.
+[Dask](https://docs.dask.org/en/stable/) is a flexible, Open-Source library for parallel computing in Python.
+Dask allows data scientists the ability able to scale analyses from a sample dataset to the full, large-scale dataset with almost no code changes.
+Its a powerful tool that can revolutionize how you do analytics!

 ## Dask integration on Nebari

-Nebari uses [Dask Gateway](https://gateway.dask.org/) to expose auto-scaling compute clusters automatically configured for the user, and provides a secure way to managing dask clusters.
+Nebari uses [Dask Gateway](https://gateway.dask.org/) to expose auto-scaling compute clusters automatically configured for the user, and it provides a secure way to managing dask clusters.

 <details>
-<summary> Want more information on how that works? </summary>
+<summary> Click here for more information on how that works! </summary>

 Dask consists of 3 main components `client`, `scheduler` and `workers`.
 - The end users interact with the `client`.